 There are 40 shops to explore and 10 restaurants and cafes.
 It is a picturesque way to enjoy a quiet afternoon.
 The shops are almost all housed in historic homes and cottages.
 Stroll along on the charming antique brick sidewalks lined with trees and shops.
 There are also several original buildings in the Village like the Cathedral of All Souls that add to the charming atmosphere.

 The best way to see all the best parts of Asheville is through the Urban Trail.
 The Urban Trail is a walking tour of the city’s unique history.
 If you walk the trail at a leisurely pace, it takes about two hours.
-Along the way you’ll stop to admire or explore some of Asheville’s most notable spots.
-It is also completely self guided and one of the best free things to do in Asheville.
+Along the way, you’ll stop to admire or explore some of Asheville’s most notable spots.
+It is also completely self-guided and one of the best free things to do in Asheville, NC.